 Wildlife to be found in Washington

 The state of Washington has a diverse array of plant and animal life.
-Local plant life can consist of vine maple, buckthorn, nootka rose, and pacific yew.
-While venturing throughout the state, you might see animals such as the shrew-mole, the coho (silver) salmon, the mountain beaver, or the american pika.
+Local plant life can consist of vine maple, buckthorn, nook rose, and pacific yew.
+While venturing throughout the state, you might see animals such as the shrew-mole, the Coho (silver) salmon, the mountain beaver, or the American pika.
 The state animal of Washington is the Olympic marmot.